 Activity 2.3.1: Development and dissemination of implementing rules and regulations and organizational requirements for all RE resources applicable to Tuvalu and for application of EE technologies and efficient appliances according to approved standards of operation and safety.
 This activity involves the parallel drafting and discussions of the implementing guidance, rules and regulations on RE and EE technology application and investment with the corresponding standards and regulatory frameworks and rules to support the enacted Energy Law.
 Meetings and consultations with concerned stakeholders particularly the regional/local providers of RE and EE systems and products shall be undertaken for the setting up of the performance standards, best practices and the recommended testing procedures.
-Registration of said standards and practices with concerned government institutions will be pursued.
-A promotional program for the adoption and widespread use of the prescribed standards and best practices shall be developed and implemented.
-It shall include safety and environmental aspects of managing waste/obsolete energy equipment that will accumulate during project implementation and beyond.
-This concerns potential pollution from hazardous and non-hazardous materials from waste solar batteries, and mercury from replaced fluorescent lamps/CFL, and the proper recovery of refrigerants used in old fridges and air conditioners and other similar undesirable materials.
-This activity may include dissemination of the standards and best practices in official publication, on the internet and other government and industry channels.
+Registration of said standards and practices with concerned use of the prescribed standards and best practices shall be developed and implemented.
+This may include dissemination of the standards and best practices in official publication, on the internet and other government and industry channels.

-GEF support is required for technical and financial assistance in the production of information packages, quides and reference documents and conduct of training and workshops.
+GEF support is required for technical and financial assistance in the production of information packages, guides and reference documents and conduct of training and workshops.